FREE SHIPPING ON ALL U.S. ORDERS OVER $100

 Ruth Elder

 Bessie Coleman would move to France and become the first person of African American and Native American descent to hold a pilot's license on June 15, 1921.
-The 19th amendment was ratified on August 18, 1920, granting women the right to vote.
+Just one year earlier, the 19th amendment had been ratified on August 18, 1920, granting women the right to vote.

-Born September 8, 1902, Ruth Elder was determined to become the female Charles Lindbergh, and the first woman to cross the Atlantic.
-She and George Haldeman made an attempt to cross the Atlantic together in a yellow Stinson Detroiter named The American Girl.
+Born September 8, 1902, Ruth Elder and George Haldeman made an attempt to cross the Atlantic ocean in a yellow Stinson Detroiter named The American Girl with her pilot license, number 675.
 The Detroiter was a single-engine, high-wing monoplane.
-She held pilot license number 675 and persuaded a group of businessmen to sponsor her.

-They flew somewhere between 2,574 and 2,625 miles across the Atlantic in stormy weather in 28-36 hours with Ruth at the controls for about nine hours.
-After fighting the winds and rain, The American Girl developed an oil leak forcing them into an emergency water landing.
+Flying somewhere between 2,574 and 2,625 miles across the Atlantic in stormy weather in 28-36 hours, The American Girl developed an oil leak forcing them into an emergency water landing.
 The pair managed to locate a Dutch oil tanker, named the Barendrecht, before splashing down and were rescued from the wings of the plane before it caught fire and sank.

 Amelia Earhart would go on to become both the first woman to fly across the Atlantic as a passenger in 1928 and the first woman—and first person since Lindbergh—to complete a solo transatlantic crossing in 1932.